minvws/nl-kat-coordination/mula/docs/architecture.md

 #### Design

-First, we wil use the `BoefjeScheduler` as an example.
+First, we will use the `BoefjeScheduler` as an example.
 A `BoefjeScheduler` is tasked with creating tasks that are able to be picked up and processed by a 'Task Runner'.
 The scheduler creates a `BoefjeTask` to the specification that the 'Task Runner' can interpret, namely in this instance of a `BoefjeTask`.